TTitcombe/Model-Inversion-SplitNN/README.md

 Be aware that previous exploratory notebooks were removed.
 Look over previous commits for a full history of experimentation.

+## Contributing

+Use `black` to format code
+and `isort` to format imports.
+Where possible,
+add type hints.

 ## License

 Apache 2.0.
 See the full [license](LICENSE).